-- (1) Grounds.
-A juror may be challenged for cause by either party uponon these following grounds: - 1.
-The juror's existence of a state of mind on the part of the juror, in reference to the case or to either party, which satisfies the court that the juror cannot try the case impartially and without prejudice to the substantial rights of the challenging party challenging. - 2.
-A felony conviction unless the juror's civil rights have been restored. - 3.
-The lack of any of the qualifications prescribed by law to render a person a competent juror. - 4.
-A physical or mental defect which disability that renders the juror incapable of performing the duties of a juror.
+(1) Grounds.
+A juror may be challenged for cause by either party uponon these following grounds:

+1. The juror's existence of a state of mind on the part of the juror, in reference to the case or to either party, which satisfies the court that the juror cannot try the case impartially and without prejudice to the substantial rights of the challenging party-challenging.

+2. A felony conviction unless the juror's civil rights have been restored.

+The lack of any of the qualifications prescribed by law-to render a person a competent juror.
+A physical or mental defect

-- (f) Findings of Fact.
+(f) Findings of Fact.
 Any order excluding the public from a part of voir dire must be issued in writing or on the record.
 The court must set forth the reasons for the order, including findings as to why the defendant's right to a fair trial and the jurors' interests in privacy would be threatened by an open voir dire.
-The order must address any possible alternatives to closure and explain why the alternatives are inadequate. - (g) Record.
+The order must address any possible alternatives to closure and explain why the alternatives are inadequate.

+(g) Record.
 A complete record of the in camera proceedings must be made.
 On request, the record must be transcribed within a reasonable time and filed with the court administrator.
 The transcript must be publicly available, but only if disclosure can be accomplished while safeguarding the overriding interests involved.
 The court may order the transcript or any part of it sealed, the name of a juror withheld, or parts of the transcript excised if the court finds these actions necessary to protect the overriding interest that justified closure.